 Although it is easy to get used to your forklift operating around you, as the only mobile heavy machine in the job shop it is easily the most dangerous, and should not be underestimated.
 On average, forklift accidents cause 85 deaths, 34,900 serious injuries, and 61,800 non-serious injuries in the US annually.

 On the shop floor, it’s every employee’s job to keep themselves and others safe.
 This includes a safe environment, systems of work, well-maintained machinery, proper training and supervision, and complying with all safety rules and regulations.
-Here’s some of the ways that you can maximise safety around your forklift:
+Here’s some of the ways that you can maximize safety around your forklift:

 - Keep a log of employees that are licensed to use your forklift.
 Only licensed operators should be allowed to use the machine, and unlicensed trainees should be supervised at all times while operating.
 Inexperienced operators are far more likely to mishandle heavy loads, or to misjudge stopping distances and safe turning speeds.